UTDZac/Ironmon-GameBoy-Loader/README.md

 GameBoyLoader.fluctuatingCurve = false
 ```

-Or you can change the Ironmon challenge difficulty from Kaizo to Survival:
+You can also change the Ironmon challenge difficulty from Kaizo to Survival with the following change:
 ```lua
 GameBoyLoader.settingsFile = "RBY_Kaizo.rnqs"
 -- ... changed to ...